-Impact of the cloud on
+Impact of the cloud on IT career paths

 But all too often, I see professionals taking time out of their busy schedules to attend an event for all the wrong reasons (for example, "Wow, the door prize is a GoPro.
 I'm hitting that event!" or "Acme Vendor always has awesome schwag!").
 As the famed managed consultant Peter Drucker once said, "Time is the scarcest resource and unless it is managed, nothing else can be managed."
 Why would you take time out of your precious day or night to gain nothing but a $50 American Express card or 8 MB thumb drive?

 So, in that vein, if you are suffering from gadget envy and think attending all the great tech events this year will solve that, here are a few tips on how to get the most out of your experience as a member of the audience and as an attendee looking to network.